darrylyeo/nectar-lang/pkg/README.md

 * Continue to make the grammar more comprehensive, robust, and closer to regular English
   * Add custom dictionaries of words to use within the grammar
 * Intelligently apply contextual time ranges to statements based on past, present, and future tense

+## The Making of Nectar

+The Nectar parser is created with [pest](https://pest.rs), a Rust library for creating PEGs (parsing expression grammars).
+Nectar's grammar is defined in `src/grammar.pest`.
+I used the `pest_consume` crate to convert the AST into Rust structs.

+Since this was my first time using Rust, I had a lot of trouble writing the interpreter (my attempt is found at `src/interpreter.ts`).
+I decided to start over using the more familiar TypeScript, and [attempted to port the pest grammar to `nearley.js`](https://repl.it/@nectarlang/nectar-lang-js).
+However, I ran into a lot of issues getting a `moo.js` lexer to work correctly.

+I ultimately settled on a hybrid approach using WebAssembly.
+I created a Rust library that uses the `serde` crate to serialize the original Rust struct-AST into JSON.
+I then used Second State's [ssvmup](https://secondstate.io/ssvm) to compile the Rust library to a WebAssembly binary targeting the TypeScript runtime Deno.
+From there, I was able to write the Nectar interpreter and REPL comfortably in TypeScript.
+Whew!

 ## Why "Nectar"?